 Things to Consider When Choosing a LAWS Track Preference

-All three LAWS tracks teach the basic skills you will need to be a successful attorney including client counseling, interviewing, standards of professional conduct, legal research, legal analysis, objective and persuasive legal writing, and effective oral communication.
+All three LAWS tracks teach the basic skills you will need to be a successful attorney including standards of professional conduct, legal research, legal analysis, objective and persuasive legal writing, and effective oral communication.
 Accordingly, regardless of your career interests, any track would be an excellent choice.
 We have created choice in the LAWS curriculum not because you need to start selecting a specialty this early in your legal career, but simply to make the experience more exciting and interesting for you.
-The information below is designed to help you select a track that you will enjoy based on your personality, interests and goals.
+The information below is designed to help you select a track that you will enjoy based on your personality, interests, and goals.

 Selecting a Track Based on the Reasons You Chose to Go to Law School